 How does the ECB’s asset purchase programme work?

-22 Eanáir 2016 (updated on 25 Lúnasa 2021)
+22 January 2016 (updated on 25 November 2022)

-How does the asset purchase programme work?
+How does the APP work?

-Under the expanded asset purchase programme (APP), the ECB has been buying a range of assets including government bonds, securities issued by European supranational institutions, corporate bonds, asset-backed securities and covered bonds.
+The ECB and national central banks bought a range of assets under the APP, including government bonds, securities issued by European supranational institutions, corporate bonds, asset-backed securities and covered bonds.
 Such purchases influence broader financial conditions and, eventually, economic growth and inflation, through three main channels:

 The ECB has purchased private and public sector assets from investors such as pension funds, banks and households.
 These investors may choose to take the funds they receive in exchange for assets sold to the ECB and invest them in other assets.
-By increasing demand for assets more broadly, this mechanism of portfolio rebalancing pushes prices up and yields down, even for assets that are not directly targeted by the APP.
-This results in reduced costs (the effective market interest rate) for companies seeking to obtain financing on the capital markets.
-At the same time, the compression of yields on securities encourages banks to lend to companies or households.
-The increased supply of bank lending to the real economy tends to lower the costs of borrowing for households and firms.
-If, on the other hand, investors use the extra funds to buy higher-yielding assets outside the euro area, this may also lead to a lower euro exchange rate, which tends to put upward pressure on inflation.
+By increasing demand for assets more broadly, the portfolio rebalancing mechanism pushes prices up and yields down, even for assets that are not directly targeted by the APP.
+This results in reduced costs (the effective market interest rate) for businesses seeking financing on the capital markets.
+At the same time, lower yields on securities encourage banks to lend to businesses or households.
+More bank lending to the real economy tends to lower the costs of borrowing for households and businesses.
+If, on the other hand, investors use the extra funds to buy higher-yielding assets outside the euro area, this may also lower the euro exchange rate, which tends to put upward pressure on inflation.